balexbyrd/sense-oObject/README.md

 	* **Tooltip** - text that pops up in the tooltip when a user scrolls over the button.
 	* **Tab Name** - what's is shown in the tab name when the new tab is created.

+> **Pro Tip:** Create your object in the UI > Find Object ID > Add to master library > Remove visual from UI.
+Now you could access hidden or large visuals in new tabs!

 ## Usage

 When the button is pressed, the object is opened in a new tab, carrying the current selections with it.
 Selections in the new tab or the application will pass from one to the other.